 How Callroute Can Simplify Extension Dialing

-Our self-service portal allows you to connect your own carrier to Teams and combined with complete number management you can assign inbound numbers to your users and resource accounts in a click of a button with no PowerShell or Teams Admin Center knowledge.
-We will automatically assign dial plans and voice routing policies so that the accounts are properly configured.
+Our self-service portal allows you to connect your own carrier to Teams, and combined with complete number management, you can assign inbound numbers to your users and resource accounts in just a few clicks with no PowerShell or Teams Admin Center expertise required.